-Exclusive: the Oxford Union announces new speakers for Trinity term4th May 2017
+Exclusive: the Oxford Union announces new speakers for Trinity term

 The Oxford Union has announced an additional four speakers to their already hugely varied term card line up, including ex-leader of the Liberal Democrats, Nick Clegg.
 Details of the new speakers, and further confirmed times and dates, announced are below.
 To see the full details of the previously released events, go here.